drscott173/CarND-MPC-Project/README.md

 steps were insufficient to model behavior at tight corners, which led to instability.
 Larger values of N provided little if any improvement to the prediction of the next throttle _a_ and steering angle _delta_.

 The timestep _dt_ was set intuitively as 1/10th of the latency of 100ms.
-We found that even smaller timesteps may more accurately predict a path forward, but that the end result was marginally better while introducing additional computational cost.
-Larger timesteps began to degrade performance of the vehicle, largely through excess correction of steering and more braking and accelerating.
+Smaller timesteps more accurately predicted a path forward, but the end result was only marginally better at additional computational cost.
+Larger timesteps degraded performance as the model was unable to accurately predict nuances in vehicle motion, leading to unstable conditions.

 ## Polynomial Fitting & Preprocessing